readmeio/rdme/documentation/legacy/rdme.md

 > 📘
 >
-> Any Markdown/HTML files that lack YAML front matter attributes will be skipped.
+> Any Markdown/HTML files that lack YAML frontmatter attributes will be skipped.

 #### Specifying Page Slugs

 By default, we automatically derive the page's slug via the file name (e.g. the file name `rdme.md` would become `/docs/rdme` in your ReadMe project).
 Note that our API uses [`slugify`](https://www.npmjs.com/package/slugify) to automatically handle certain characters (e.g. spaces), which may lead to unexpected syncing behavior if your file names don't match your page slugs.
-If you prefer to keep your page slugs different from your file names, you can manually set the `slug` value in the YAML front matter:
+If you prefer to keep your page slugs different from your file names, you can manually set the `slug` value in the YAML frontmatter:

 ```markdown
 ---